Visiting York Register Office

 The birth will be recorded in the register and you'll be asked to carefully check and sign it.

-Once you've signed the register it could cost up to £90.00 to make corrections, and in some cases it won't be possible to change information recorded.
+It could cost up to £90.00 to make corrections to the register, and in some cases it won't be possible to change information recorded.
 Contact York Register Office if you need to amend any information recorded in the register.

-You can buy a birth certificate at your appointment to register a birth, this states the baby's full name and date of birth alongside the parents’ details; you'll need a birth certificate for a passport application, or to open a savings account for your child.
+You can order a birth certificate at the time you book your appointment to register a birth, this states the baby's full name and date of birth alongside the parents’ details; you'll need a birth certificate for a passport application, or to open a savings account for your child.

 If English is not your first language

-If English is not your first language and you'd like someone to help you at your appointment to register a birth you can ask a relative or friend to come with you.
-However, you must register the birth personally and cannot ask someone to do this for you.
+If English is not your first language and you'd like someone to help you at your appointment to register a birth, contact us for advice.